Zoom meeting: Thursday 18 February 2021, 13.30 to 14.30

-Speaker: Lucy Atkinson, Business Support Manager, Crams, Scarborough
+Speaker: Lucy Atkinson, Customer Success Co-ordinator, Crams, Scarborough

-Work-related stress is a serious issue; it is often considered a ‘silent’ illness.
-Employers and managers may not realise that their employees are struggling.
-However, the effects to them personally, or on business productivity have the potential to be just as damaging as more tangible workplace hazards.
-This is a topic that Lucy is passionate about.
-She is looking forward to sharing practical ways of managing workplace stress with our members.
+Lucy began her presentation by explaining that work-related stress is a serious issue, that it is often considered a ‘silent’ illness.
+She explained that employers and managers often do not realise that their colleagues are struggling with stress or mental health problems even though the effects the individual, or on business productivity, have the potential to be just as damaging as more tangible workplace hazards.

 HSE statistics released for 2018 showed that 57% of all working days lost to illness were attributed to work-related stress.
-In the last 12 month over 600,000 workers reported that they were suffering from stress, depression and anxiety, worsened by work.s,
+In the last 12 months, over 600,000 workers reported suffering from stress, depression and anxiety, worsened by work.